redsanket/spark/external/oozie/guide/overview.rst

 For example, you may need end-to-end data processing for the following:

-- Data Ingestion
+- ingesting data
-- Slingstone Processing links
+- processing links with Slingstone

 The diagram below shows how data is analyzed based on conditions and later joined before